-Under the PID Act, the General Manager as the head of the public authority is responsible for ensuring that:
+Under the PID Act, the general manager as the head of the public authority is responsible for ensuring that:

-- the Council has an internal reporting policy; - the staff of the Council and Councillors are aware of the contents of the policy and the protection under the PID Act for people who make public interest disclosures; - the Council complies with the policy and the Council's obligations under the PID Act: and - the policy delegates at least one staff member as being responsible for receiving public interest disclosures.
+- the council has an internal reporting policy; - the staff of the council and councillors are aware of the contents of the policy and the protection under the PID Act for people who make public interest disclosures; - the council complies with the policy and the council's obligations under the PID Act; and - the policy delegates at least one staff member as being responsible for receiving public interest disclosures.
 Clause 3.15 of the Procedures for the Administration of the Model Code of Conduct for Local Councils in NSW requires the complaints coordinator to be a Disclosures Coordinator.
-The Ombudsman recommends Councils nominate more than one person as being responsible for receiving public interest disclosures.